robifr/ledger/README.md

 > Keep the `keystore.p12`, `keystore.properties` file, and its credentials private.
 Don't commit them to version control.

-7. Sync dependencies and run tests:
+ 7. Sync dependencies:
     ```
     ./gradlew build
-    ./gradlew test
     ```

-8. If everything is successful, build the app:
+8. It's recommended to run the [automated tests](#tests) before building the app.
+If everything is successful, build the app:
     ```
     ./gradlew assembleRelease
     ```